 Finland vs. Slovenia: Match Prediction

 Against stronger opponents, Finland's weaknesses can be exposed, but they should not lose to Slovenia in the upcoming match.
-The teams are pursuing entirely different goals, so the only question is the margin by which Finland will win.
+The teams have entirely different objectives, so the only question is the margin by which Finland will win.

-In the current World Championship, in 2 out of 3 instances, Slovenia's opponents defeated them by at least three goals.
-Finland has also won by a similar margin in 3 of their last 4 head-to-head meetings at the World Championship.
-While Finland's attacking play could be more convincing, given Slovenia's status as one of the most conceding teams in this World Championship, I expect a convincing victory from Finland in this match.
+In 2 out of 3 cases at the current World Championship, Slovenia's opponents have beaten them by at least three goals.
+Finland has also won by a similar margin in 3 of their last 4 head-to-head World Championship meetings.
+While more convincing play in attack is desired from Finland, Slovenia, being one of the most conceding teams in the current World Championship, should clear any doubts in this regard, so I expect a convincing victory from Finland.

 My prediction: Finland with a handicap (-2.5)